carlosmoliv/language-boost-api/README.md

 ## :octocat: Contributing

-If you would like to contribute code to the project, please follow these steps:
+If you would like to contribute to the project, please follow these steps:

 - Fork the repository.
 - Create a new branch for your changes.